Mike Williams (rugby union): Career

 He moved to England to join Worcester Warriors on a two-year deal.

 On 1 February 2015, Williams would leave Worcester for Premiership Rugby side Leicester Tigers from the 2015–2016 season.

-On 18 January 2019, Williams would leave Leicester to join Premiership rivals Bath from the 2019-20 season.
+On 18 January 2019, Williams would leave Leicester to join Premiership rivals Bath from the 2019–20 season.

 Williams received his first call up to the senior England squad by coach Eddie Jones on 1 August 2016 for a pre-season training squad.
 On 30 September 2016 he was named in the Test squad for the Autumn Internationals.
 However he was subsequently ruled out of the Tests after breaking his arm.

+On 4 July- 2023, Williams re-signed with Leicester Tigers on a short term deal.
+He left the club in November.